According to Dashlane, the average online user has 90 different accounts.

-This handy laptop app helps you to categorize your expenses as well as track and monitor your incomings and outgoings – making it easier to make sensible financial decisions.
+This handy laptop app helps you to categorize your expenses as well as track and monitor your incomings and outgoings – making it easier to make sensible financial and budgeting decisions.

 Dropbox may seem like an obvious option, but it’s worth mentioning as this laptop app may well be one of the most important downloads you can make as a graduate, especially if you’re looking for graduate jobs.

 Some of the more innovative job sites, like Give a Grad a Go, allow graduates to quickly and easily upload their CV using Dropbox for complete ease.

 If you’re applying for graduate jobs, it’s also a good idea to consider Microsoft OneDrive.

 Graduates sometimes feel that it’s difficult to assert themselves as experts in their area.

 Coming straight out of university and beginning work in their field alongside highly experienced professionals can be overwhelming.

 The Nextgen Reader app is a fantastic RSS news feed that makes it easy to keep up with the latest updates in your industry, helping you to keep on top of all the advancements in your sector.